 ‘When Matisse dies, Chagall will be the only painter left who understands what colour really is’ — Pablo Picasso, 1954

 Marc Chagall continued to work for another three decades beyond Picasso’s proclamation, right up until his death aged 97 in 1985.
-As 20 works from the artist’s estate come to London, Alastair Smart examines the richly experimental, luminous twilight of his long career
+As 20 works from the artist’s estate come to Hong Kong, Alastair Smart examines the richly experimental, luminous twilight of his long career

 In the summer of 1973, Marc Chagall made an emotional return to Russian soil.
 He was 85 years old and hadn’t seen the country of his birth for more than half a century.